Data Model

 Silver Layer (Input)

 The Silver layer uses a tag-based model where metadata is separated from time-series data.
-Five tables represent measurement data:
+Three tables are required (container_metrics, channel_metrics, channels); two optional tag tables (container_tags, channel_tags) carry contextual metadata used by the channel selection API.

 | Table | Purpose |